yprakash/sc-security-labs/ethernaut/02_Fallout/README.md

-# Challenge 02 - Fallout
+# Ethernaut Level 02 - Fallout

 This level demonstrates how a small typo in a constructor’s name can break the entire access control of a contract — letting any attacker become the owner.
 The inspiration comes from the real-world case of Rubixi, a Ponzi-like contract that accidentally allowed any user to hijack ownership due to a misnamed constructor.